ezzeldean/Olist-E-Commerce-Operations-Analysis/README.md

 **Key Questions:**

-01.Logistics: Are we delivering on time?
+01. Logistics: Are we delivering on time?
 What is the delay rate?
 02. Sales Performance: Which product categories are driving revenue?
 03. Payment Behavior: How do customers prefer to pay?
 Does installment payment affect basket size?